phpmyadmin/phpmyadmin/faq.rst

   better documentation (but resulting file is bigger).
 * "Extended inserts" provides a shorter dump file by using only once the INSERT verb and the table name.
-* "Delayed inserts" are best explained in the `MySQL manual
+* "Delayed inserts" are best explained in the `MySQL manual - INSERT DELAYED Syntax
   <http://dev.mysql.com/doc/mysql/en/insert-delayed.html>`_.
 * "Ignore inserts" treats errors as a warning instead.
-Again, more info is provided in the `MySQL manual
+Again, more info is provided in the `MySQL manual - INSERT Syntax
   <http://dev.mysql.com/doc/mysql/en/insert.html>`_, but basically with
   this selected, invalid values are adjusted and inserted rather than causing the entire statement to fail.